matrix-org/sygnal/README.md

 - the `service_account_file` config parameter to contain the path to the service account file

-It is recommended to use the application default credentials method to acquire google credentials.
+It is recommended to use the application default credentials method to acquire Google credentials.

 Using an HTTP Proxy for outbound traffic
 ----------------------------------------